-How to Transfer Files from PC to Android Phone using Wi-Fi
+How to Wirelessly Transfer Files from PC to Android

 Sure, you could plug in your Android to your PC using a cable and move files the old fashioned way, but that method is time-consuming and challenging to navigate.
 Instead, try wireless file transfers.
 Transferring files between PC and Android systems is vital if you have trouble managing all your documents, photos, and music.
 While Apple users can use AirDrop to move files wirelessly between iOS and macOS, Android users need to think outside of the box.

-Just because Android file transfers require a third-party application, it doesn’t mean it is impossible.
-In fact, since it’s easy to move your files without depending on a specific OS destination, you can transfer documents to both Windows and Mac, unlike AirDrop.
+Just because Android file transfers require a third-party application, it doesn’t mean they are impossible.
+Since it’s easy to move your files without depending on a specific OS destination, you can transfer documents to both Windows and Mac, unlike AirDrop.

-If you’re on the hunt for the best way to wirelessly move your files around, here are the top ways to do it.
+If you’re on the hunt for the best way to wirelessly move your computer files to Android, here are the top ways to do it.

-Transfer Files between PC and Android Using a Wi-Fi Network (WLAN)
+Transfer Files from Your PC to Android Using a Wi-Fi Network (WLAN)

 The best way to transfer files between your PC and Android is to send them over a shared wireless network.
-There are many apps you can use for this, such as WiFi File Transfer on Android and Air Transfer on iOS.
+You can use many apps for this, such as WiFi File Transfer on Android and Air Transfer on iOS.
 Some file browsers also incorporate Wi-Fi file transfers.
 Just open the app, browse, copy, and paste into the other device’s folders.
 For file browsers, you generally go to the network section, WLAN section, or something similar.
 It searches for available devices, and you select the device you need.

 Transfer Files between Android and PC Using Bluetooth